addier94/devtraining-api/readme.md

-# DevTraining API
+# Bootcamp API

-> Backend API for DevTraining application, which is a bootcamp directory website
+> Backend API for Bootcampapi application, which is a bootcamp directory website

 ## Usage